matthijsberg/DSMR-HomeAssistant/README.md

    - The correct name for the device (since this will be used with mDNS for OTA updates)
    - ESP8266 as the platform
    - The rest depends mostly on you environment I guess
- - When the config is created, make sure it looks like the p1_dsmr_zuidwijk.yaml config in this repo.
+ - When the config is created, make sure it looks like the https://github.com/matthijsberg/DSMR-HomeAssistant/blob/main/esphome_config_example.yaml config in this repo.
    - the name and file name should be what you defined when creating the sensor
-   - I use secrets in my config, if you want that too, create the WiFi, Passwords, etc. in the secrets editor in ESPHome (top right Hamburger menu, Secrets Editior)
+   - I use secrets in my config, if you want that too, create the WiFi, Passwords, etc. in the secrets editor in ESPHome (top right Hamburger menu, Secrets Editior.
+A secret entry should like a like `esphome_local: "P@SSW0RD"`)
  - Change the interface to you USB connection to the sensors (top right in screen) in stead of "Over The Air"
  - Flash the device (WARNING, your old config will be gone!)
  - When flashing completes sucessfully the device should turn green in the overview and you should see data coming in when monitoring the logs.
  - NOTE: When the device is not connected to the WiFi it will reboor every 15 minutes.
 So when you apply this to a wired version, make sure you adjust the API var in the config to avoid this (see ESPhome docs).

 When you go to Confguration / Integrations the device should show up to be added.
-In Configuration / Devices in HA and find the sensor and when you open the details you should see all the entities with the DSMR meter values. :-)
+When added as device, in Configuration / Devices in HA find the sensor and when you open the details you should see all the entities with the DSMR meter values. :-)

 # Bonus
 Some additional handy things you can use in HA.